johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 ### The RxJs mergeMap Operator - In-Depth Explanation

-- The mergeMap Operator Maps each value to an Observable, then flattens all of these inner Observables using mergeAll
+- The mergeMap Operator maps each value to an Observable, then flattens all of these inner Observables using mergeAll
 - `mergeMap` makes it work in `parallel` (work asynchronously) , as opposed to the `concatMap` that makes it work in `sequence` (preserving order)

 ### The RxJs exhaustMap Operator - In-Depth Explanation
+-
+- The exhaustMap Operator maps each value to an Observable, then flattens all of these inner Observables using exhaust.
+Ignoring values arriving while executing a previous one
+- This is exactly what we want when ignoring multiple click events

 ### Unsubscription In Detail - Implementing a Cancellable HTTP Observable
 ### Setting Up the Course Component
 ### Building a Search Typeahead - debounceTime and distinctUntilChanged Operators